CyberKiller/AutoChronoGG/README.md

 3. Set `email.gmail.console_oauth` to `false` to enable easier browser based authorisation flow.
 Set to `true` for console based authorisation flow if the system doesn't have have a desktop or web browser.
 4. Run the script once without any arguments or input and follow the instructions in the console to complete the authorisation flow.

+**Note:** The from address will always be the gmail account used to setup the script.

 ## Optional: Crontab

 This script is meant to be run once per day, so here goes a crontab example for the lazy: